plhwin/bitmap/README.md

 	x: 1010001011 [0 1 3 7 9]

-please from right to left, so you can find the corresponding relation between the offset slice `[0 1 3 7 9]` and bitmap `1010001011`,I told you to avoid your strange.
+please from right to left to see the bitmap `1010001011`, so you can find the corresponding relation between the offset slice `[0 1 3 7 9]` and bitmap `1010001011`,I told you to avoid your strange.

 ##Others